Multi-label Scene Classification for Autonomous Vehicles: Acquiring and Accumulating Knowledge from Diverse Datasets: Driving Scene Identification (DSI) Dataset

-The DSI dataset consists of $M$ (7) subsets, denoted as $\{\mathcal{D}_m\}_{m=1}^M$.
+The DSI dataset consists of $M$ (7) subsets, denoted as $\{\mathcal{D}_m\}_{m=1}^M$, where $m$ is the index of attributes for scene identification.
 Each subset is annotated according to one unique scene attribute and further partitioned into training (Trn), validation (Vld), and test (Tst) sets: